Quantum critical dynamics and emergent universality in decoherent digital quantum processors

-Understanding thermalization and nonequilibrium dynamics in quantum systems remains as one of the fundamental problems in many body quantum systems.
-The quantum Kibble-Zurek (QKZ) mechanism stands as a cornerstone in the study of phase transitions, offering a universal description for the formation of topological defects when a system is driven through a critical point at a finite rate.
-As the system is driven across its critical point and the many-body gap closes, it cannot adjust adiabatically and its state ``freezes,'' leading to the formation of defects.
-The QKZ mechanism quantifies this process by linking the defect density to the quench rate and the systems critical exponents, see~\cref{fig:Experimental_setup}(b)~\cite{Zurek2005,Dziarmaga2005,Polkovnikov2005,Dziarmaga2010,Polkovnikov2011}.
+Understanding thermalization and nonequilibrium dynamics in quantum systems remains as one of the fundamental problems in many-body quantum systems.
+The Kibble-Zurek (KZ) mechanism stands as a cornerstone in the study of phase transitions, offering a universal description for the formation of topological defects when a system is driven through a critical point at a finite rate~\cite{Kibble1976,Kibble1980,Zurek1985,Zurek1996}.
+As a zero-temperature system is driven across a quantum critical point and the many-body gap closes, it cannot adjust adiabatically and its state ``freezes,'' leading to the formation of defects.
+The quantum Kibble-Zurek (QKZ) mechanism quantifies this process by linking the defect density to the quench rate and the systems critical exponents, see Fig.~\ref{fig:Experimental_setup}(b),~\cite{Zurek2005,Dziarmaga2005,Polkovnikov2005,Schuetzhold2006,Uhlmann2007,Uhlmann2010,Dziarmaga2010,Polkovnikov2011}.

-This framework has gained particular importance with the rise of quantum technologies such as quantum computing and simulation~\cite{Cirac2012,Daley2022,Bloch2008,Blatt2012,Houck2012,Lewenstein2012,Browaeys2020,Monroe2021,King2024,Nazli2024,vezvaee2024,minev2024,Gyawali2024}, where accurate control of quantum states during phase transitions is essential for advancing device capabilities.
-Recent experimental demonstrations of the QKZ mechanism across diverse platforms, including Rydberg arrays, superconducting qubits, and ultra-cold atoms, underscore its broad applicability and significance~\cite{Keesling2019,Dupont2022,Morvan2023,Miessen2024,Manovitz2025,Andersen2025}.
+This framework has gained particular importance with the rise of quantum technologies such as quantum computing and simulation~\cite{Cirac2012,Daley2022,Fauseweh2024,Bloch2008,Blatt2012,Houck2012,Lewenstein2012,Smith2016,Zhang2017,Bernien2017,Smith2019,Browaeys2020,Bluvstein2021,Monroe2021,Mi2022,Vezvaee2024,Farrell2024,King2025,Minev2025,Gyawali2025,Hayata2025,Koyluouglu2026}, where accurate control of quantum states during phase transitions is essential for advancing device capabilities.
+Recent experimental demonstrations of the QKZ mechanism across diverse platforms, including Rydberg arrays, superconducting qubits, and ultra-cold atoms, underscore its broad applicability and significance~\cite{Keesling2019,Ebadi2021,Dupont2022,Miessen2024,Manovitz2025,Andersen2025}.
 Yet, a critical challenge emerges in real-world systems: the pervasive presence of noise, arising from environmental interactions, imperfect control, or measurement imperfections, which can perturb the ideal dynamics predicted by the QKZ mechanism and alter the resulting universal scaling~\cite{Miessen2024}.